-During winter, this campground is closed for camping, but available for use in ice fishing, snowmobiling, and skiing, as previously noted.
-Most vehicular traffic occurs on paved surfaces which also helps limit compaction, rutting, and erosion.
-Years of weather damage has affected the Campground causing approximately 40 campsites to need to be rehabilitated.
+During winter, this campground is closed for camping but available for use for ice fishing, snowmobiling, and skiing, as previously noted.
+Most vehicular traffic occurs on paved surfaces, which also helps limit compaction, rutting, and erosion.
+Years of weather damage have affected the campground, causing approximately 40 campsites to need to be rehabilitated.

-^{} Picnickers share certain amenities with campers.
+\\Picnickers share certain amenities with campers.

-Although some of the original forest cover was cleared during construction in the 1930's, most of the campground remains forested.
-While hazardous trees are removed on a regular basis, in accordance with established policy, natural regeneration, replanting, and growth of residual trees compensates for losses.
+Although some of the original forest cover was cleared during construction in the 1930s, most of the campground remains forested.
+While hazardous trees are removed on a regular basis in accordance with established policy, natural regeneration, replanting, and growth of residual trees compensate for losses.